unveroleone/HackStarter-Kit/README.md

 ### **5. Theory**
 A knowledge hub with detailed explanations of:
 - **Wiring Guides:** Step-by-step instructions for connecting hardware like the M5Stick or other modules.
-- **Tools Concepts:** Topics like WiFi Deauthentication, signal jamming, and wireless communication protocols to deepen your understanding.
+- **HackTheory:** Topics like WiFi Deauthentication, signal jamming, and wireless communication protocols to deepen your understanding.

 ### **6. MyProducts**
 A unique showcase of how personal devices (e.g., purchased tools and gadgets) function, including their configurations and where they were sourced.
 This section provides practical examples of real-world applications.